winsw/winsw/doc/installation.md

     </service>
 ```

-You'll rename `winsw.exe` into something like `jenkins.exe`, then you put this XML file as `jenkins.xml`.
-The executable locates the configuration file via this file name convention.
+The full specification of the configuration file is available [here](xmlConfigFile.md).

+#### Step 4.
+Service registration

 You can then install the service like:

 ```
-    jenkins.exe install
+    jenkins.exe install <OPTIONS>
 ```

 ... and you can use the exit code from these processes to determine whether the operation was successful.
-There are other commands to perform other operations, like `uninstall`, `start`, `stop`, and so on.
+Possible return error codes are described  [here](http://msdn.microsoft.com/en-us/library/aa389390%28VS.85%29.aspx).
+Beyond these error codes, all the non-zero exit code should be assumed as a failure.

+#### Step 5.
+Windows Service Manager

-Once the service is installed, you can start it from Windows service manager.
-Windows will start `jenkins.exe`,
+Once the service is installed, you can start it from Windows Service Manager.
+If you open `Properties` for the service, you can also configure how the service should be launched.

+In particular, the following option can be set up:

+* Service automatic startup on the Windows startup
+* User or system account, under which the service runs
+* Recovery options (how Windows recovers the service if it dies due to whatever reason)

+In addition to the service manager, it is possible to make some additional configurations in the `Windows Registry Editor`.

+Once the start button is clicked, Windows will start `myapp.exe`,
-  then `jenkins.exe` will launch the executable specified in the configuration file (Java in this case).
+  then `myapp.exe` will launch the executable specified in the configuration file (Java in this case).
-  If this process dies, winsw will exit itself, and the service will be considered stopped.
+  If this process dies, `myapp.exe` will exit itself, and the service will be considered stopped.

+### Extra configuration options

-### Making WinSW compatible with .NET runtime 4.0+
+#### Making WinSW compatible with .NET runtime 4.0+

 <!--TODO: modify the text.
 Newer => Modern-->
 Newer versions of Windows (confirmed on Windows Server 2012, possibly with Windows 8, too) do not ship with .NET runtime `2.0`, which is what `winsw.exe` is built against.